-Economies of scale, mass production, and mechanization have all made the unaffordable mainstream.
-In the relentless striving for efficiency, the traditional ways fall out of favor and the concept of exceptional quality is sometimes lost.
+Economies of scale, mass production and mechanisation have all made the unaffordable, mainstream.
+In the relentless striving for efficiency, the traditional ways fall out of favour and concept of exceptional quality is sometimes lost.

-However, some people are more interested in the quality of the end product and appreciate the skills that go into a handmade item or a rare breed nurtured for generations.
+However, some are more interested in the quality of the end product and appreciate the skills that go into a handmade item or a rare breed nurtured for generations.
 We believe there is an argument for retaining these traditional proficiencies.
-We practice what we preach by blending mechanization and laser cutting with hand checking, hand assembling and hand finishing in our factories, because it is the skills of our craftspeople that make an appliance a Gaggenau.
-That is why we aim to support like-minded craftspeople and preserve their skills: they are Respected by Gaggenau.
+We practise what we preach by blending mechanisation and laser cutting with hand checking, hand assembling and hand finishing in our factories, because it is the skills of our craftsmen that make an appliance a Gaggenau.
+Which is why we aim to support likeminded craftspeople and preserve their skills: they are Respected by Gaggenau.

 Be progressive, look back

-Respected by Gaggenau is our commitment to supporting like-minded artisans who value quality above all else.
-From the farmers preserving rare breeds or growing heritage grains to the craftspeople handmaking superb produce using ancient techniques: these are our peers.
+Respected by, is our commitment to supporting like-minded artisans, who value quality above all else.
+From the farmers preserving rare breeds or growing heritage grains, to the craftspeople handmaking superb produce using ancient techniques: these are our peers.